cortex-js/cortexjs.io/src/docs/compute-engine.md

   window.addEventListener("DOMContentLoaded", () =>
     import("//unpkg.com/@cortex-js/compute-engine?module").then((ComputeEngine) => {
       globalThis.ce = new ComputeEngine.ComputeEngine();

+      // The playgrounds need the global ce to be instanciated before
+      // they can be run.
+So we set them to autorun="nenver",
-      const playgrounds = [...document.querySelectorAll("code-playground")];
+      // then we run them manually here, and reset the autorun attribute. const playgrounds = [...document.querySelectorAll("code-playground")];
       for (const playground of playgrounds) {
         playground.autorun = 1000; // delay in ms